TrackIt@NUS - Developer Guide

 Lessons are an integral part of any student’s day-to-day life.
 Hence, TrackIt@NUS includes a lesson manager for students to keep track of their lessons.
 Each lesson must belong to a unique module.
 When users click into a specific module tab, they can see the lessons belonging to that module.

-The module must exist (i.e. there must be a module with the specified CODE
+The module must exist (i.e. there must be a module with the specified CODE), otherwise, the add and

 4.2.2 Current Implementation